 A monthly late fee of $100 and a hold will be placed on a student account if it becomes past due.
-The hold will prevent the student from future registrations, receiving a transcript, residing in the residential halls or any other college service.
+The hold will prevent the student from future registrations, residing in the residential halls or any other university service.

 Conserve Collection Agency